sahajsoft/humming-bird-doc/README.md

 The site is built using Docusaurus (which uses react).

-# humming-bird-doc-react
+# hummingbird-doc
-Documentation for Humming project, Using Docusaurus.
+Documentation for humming:bird project, Using Docusaurus.
 This is hosted on AWS Amplify

 Docs for running the site:
 # Website